EmoBanana/Chariteth/README.md

 ## Live Demo

-Check out our [live demo on Vercel](https://chariteth.vercel.app/) to experience Adsolute for yourself.
+Check out our [live demo on Vercel](https://chariteth.vercel.app/) to experience Chariteth for yourself.

 ## Cloning and Running Locally